opengeoedu/learn.opengeoedu.de/pages/07.Monitoring/11.uebung-lsm/docs.en.md

 twittercardoptions: summary
 facebookenable: true
 ---
-In the exercises you will learn how to start working with landscape structure measures and acquire skills in selected processing steps and analysis methods.
+In the exercises, you will learn how to get started working with landscape metrics and acquire skills in selected processing steps and analysis methods.
 The exercises cover the following topics:

 * Introduction to the basics
 * Neighbourhood Analysis